ereizas/Appropriate-Music-Separator/README.md

 18. Search for "YouTube Data API v3" or scroll down, and click on it under the YouTube section
 19. Click "Enable"

+## YouTube Music Setup

+pip install ytmusicapi
+ytmusicapi oauth
+check if codes match
+click on the account you want to use press enter back in the terminal/command prompt Confirm there is a file called oauth.json in the directory/folder for the program

 # Ideas for Future Features